Announcing NetBSD 9.0 (Feb 14, 2020)

-The NetBSD Project is pleased to announce the first release candidate for NetBSD 9.0, the seventeenth major release of the NetBSD operating system.
+The NetBSD Project is pleased to announce NetBSD 9.0, the seventeenth major release of the NetBSD operating system.

 This release brings significant improvements in terms of hardware support, quality assurance, security, along with new features and hundreds of bug fixes.
 Here are some highlights of this new release.